 In these rules, “intermittent renewable generator” means a generator that has no or limited ability to control the availability of the renewable energy source used to generate electricity and which has no or very limited capacity to store energy.

+Example for this rule:

-(Examples of intermittent renewable generators include wind farms, solar thermal (without storage) and run-of-river hydro generators.)
+Examples of intermittent renewable generators include wind farms, solar thermal (without storage) and run-of-river hydro generators.

 7.2 Output for intermittent renewable generators